 Relax at the Beach

 The French Riviera is known for its beautiful beaches, and Villefranche-sur-Mer doesn’t disappoint!
 Even better, it is much sandier than the pebbly beaches normally found on this coastline, so it’s great for relaxation.
 The main beach of Plage des Marinieres is breathtaking, with its deep blue crystal clear water that makes it perfect for swimming.
-The long bay curves round and has great views across the water to the colorful houses of the old town.
+The long bay curves around and has great views across the water to the colorful houses of the old town.

 Villefranche harbor is famous for being the deepest in the area, so lots of ships are passing through regularly.
 It’s nice to spend some time wandering along the harbor, looking at the boats, and soaking in the bustling atmosphere.